wrakky/blarg.co.uk/_drafts/testing-react-props-changes.md

   }
 });

-export default MyComponent;
+export default TestComponent;
 {% endhighlight %}

-and then write a test to make sure that the text in the div is updated when the props are changed:
+and this is a test to make sure that the text in the div is updated when the props are changed:

 {% highlight javascript %}
 import React from 'react/addons';